NicolaiFriisJensen/Minigame/README.md

 # Minigame
-First small minigame created using JavaScript
+First small minigame created using JavaScript.
+Code is written on p5.js webeditor.